nRFCloud/ts-json-schema-transformer/README.md

         // How many enum values must be present before a loop is generated.
         "loopEnum": 100,

+        // Whether or not to return all errors encoutered or just the first one "allErrors": true,

         // Schema options

         // Whether or not to process jsDoc annotations